mwaseem75/iris-fhir-client/README.md

 ## Repo Contents
 * Dockerfile, docker-compose.yml, and Installer.cls to create container
 * iris.script, contains script to execute during container initialization
-* /src with source files
+* /src with source files of classes and CSP application
 * /python with python source files
 * /.vscode/settings.json for automatic server connections when opened in VS Code.